David-OConnor/dynamics/README.md

 You can load (and save) combined atom and forcefield data from Amber PRMTOP files; these combine these two data types into one file.

+Use the code below, the [Examples folder on Github](https://github.com/David-OConnor/dynamics/tree/main/examples), and the [API documentation](https://docs.rs/dynamics) to learn how to use it.
+General workflow:

+-Create a [MdState struct](https://docs.rs/dynamics/latest/dynamics/struct.MdState.html) with `MdState::new()`.
+This accepts a [configuration](https://docs.rs/dynamics/latest/dynamics/struct.MdConfig.html), the molecules to simulate, and force field parameters.

+Run a simulation step by calling `MdState::step()`.
+This accepts [an enum which defines the computation devices](https://docs.rs/dynamics/latest/dynamics/enum.ComputationDevice.html)
+(CPU/GPU), and the time step in picoseconds.
+This step can be called as required for your application.
+For example you can call it repeatedly in a loop, or as required, e.g. to not block a GUI, or for interactive MD.

 Example use (Python):